Kornnaphat Sethratanapong: Career

-Kornnaphat began her acting career in 2019 with the youth series Hotel Stars and signed with Channel 3 the same year.
-Her appearance in the series From Zero to Hero (2021) brought her further recognition.
-Her roles in Channel 3 dramas like Praomook, Game of Outlaws, and Eclipse of the Heart from 2021 to 2023 helped her further establish her name.
-She gained a devoted following in the series Game of Outlaws for her character who is a mafia heiress.
-In 2024, she had her breakthrough role with the sapphic series The Secret of Us opposite Sirilak Kwong.The series garnered critical acclaim and won Best GL Series of the Year at the Y Entertain Awards and Most Popular Series award and FEE:D Y Awards.
-In 2025, Kornnaphat and Sirilak reunited to star in Only You.
+Kornnaphat began her acting career in 2019 with the youth series Hotel Stars.
+She signed with Channel 3 in 2020.
+She subsequently appeared in several Channel 3 television productions, including Praomook (2021), Game of Outlaws (2021), From Zero to Hero (2021) and Eclipse of the Heart (2023).

+In 2024, Kornnaphat had her breakthrough role as Sanithada Phongphiphat (Earn) in the sapphic series The Secret of Us, opposite Sirilak Kwong.
+The series received critical acclaim and brought Kornnaphat wider international recognition.
+She received the Leading Girl's Love Star of the Year award at the Y Entertain Awards 2024, while The Secret of Us was named Best GL Series of the Year.
+The series also won the Most Popular Series award at the FEED Y Awards.

+In 2025, Kornnaphat and Sirilak reunited to star in Only You, playing Sasina Ruengkhunakhon (Ayla).

+In 2026, Kornnaphat starred opposite Sirilak Kwong as Peeracha Phacharathakun (Neen) in In Love Forever.

-Aside from acting, Kornnaphat founded of her own fashion label, Keep Silent.
-With the slogan, “In a world full of noise, you keep: silent”, the company sells a variety of comfort-core items.
+Aside from acting, Kornnaphat founded her own fashion label, Keep Silent.
+With the slogan, "In a world full of noise, you keep: silent", the company sells a variety of comfort-core items.

+She is also the CEO and business owner behind OMU & CO., a nutrition and lifestyle brand focused on protein and everyday nutrition.
+Its products include clear protein drinks, protein soup, and a range of sauces, including truffle-flavoured and smoked-flavoured seasoning sauces.